openactive/feed-normaliser/docs/stage/validate-raw-data.md

 This will leave all raw data still in the database, but will clear all data around validating that data.

-## To only validate some raw data
+## To only validate a limited set of raw data

+You may want to do this to avoid processing too much data.

 ### Stop the process early

-The process can be forcefully stopped at any point and the database will not be in a bad state.
+The process can be forcibly stopped at any point and the database will not be in a bad state.
 It will contain most work done up to the point you stop it.